Platform-OS/platformos-check/docs/checks/include_in_render.md

 ## When Not To Use It

-It is discouraged to disable this rule.
+It is not safe to disable this rule.

 ## Version